Soho Health & Beauty

 Founder Tracy Piper brings more than twenty years of experience in Chinese herbology and colon hydrotherapy, which she believes can aid in everything from digestion to skin health in her one-stop cleansing center.
 For those in need of a recharge, there's also dry-skin brushing, a lymphatic draining detox wrap, and infrared sauna sessions.
 Her ace staff includes a live blood analyst, colon therapist, and in-house nurse practitioner for highly personalized sessions.

-Rouge New York
+Rouge New York (Closed)

 130 Thompson St., Soho